 Trump adviser Bannon won't be charged in Florida vote probe

-In this march 17, 2017 file photo, White House chief strategist Steve Bannon is seen in the East Room of the White House in Washington.
-Bannon will not face charges related to his registration to vote in Miami despite spending most of his time elsewhere, Florida prosecutors announced Thursday, March 30, 2017.
+President Donald Trump's senior adviser Steve Bannon will not face charges related to his registration to vote in Miami despite spending most of his time elsewhere, Florida prosecutors announced Thursday.
+The Miami-Dade County State Attorney's Office concluded in a memo that there was not enough evidence to prove any crime.

 Add your comments below